pramod-kum/OOPs-Company-Assignment-1/README.md

 ### Approach

 This code is an implementation of a Java program that finds a combination of numbers from an input array that sums up to zero.
-Here's a step-by-step explanation of the code:
+Here's a explanation of the code:

 1. The `find` method takes an integer array `arr` as input and returns a `List<Integer>` representing the combination of numbers that sum up to zero.